Is German Hard to Learn? The Beginner’s Guide, Without Sugarcoating

-Sitting down with a good pronunciation resource right at the beginning is also something you should never put off.
+Especially at the beginning of your learning journey, audio and video resources are vital.
 Don’t settle for phrasebooks (or teachers!) that tell you, “the ö sounds something like the ‘uh’ in ‘fur.’”
 It doesn’t!

 Use a resource—with audio, like the excellent pronunciation video below—that teaches you how to make these sounds correctly from the beginning.